-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-Your doctor may wish to change your dose of Amaryl if you are taking other medicines, which may weaken or strengthen the effect of Amaryl on the level of sugar in your blood.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Your doctor may wish to change your dose of Amaryl if you are taking other medicines, which may weaken or strengthen the effect of Amaryl on the level of sugar in your blood

 The following medicines can increase the blood sugar lowering effect of Amaryl.
-This can lead to a risk of hypoglycaemia (low blood sugar):
+This can lead to a risk of hypoglycaemia (low blood sugar): •Other medicinal products to treat diabetes mellitus (such as insulin or metformin).

-- Other medicines to treat diabetes mellitus (such as insulin or metformin) - Medicines to treat pain and inflammation (phenylbutazone, azopropazone, oxyphenbutazone, aspirin-like medicines) - · Medicines to treat urinary infections (such as some long acting sulfonamides) - · Medicines to treat bacterial and fungal infections (tetracyclines, chloramphenicol, fluconazole, miconazole, quinolones, clarithromycin)
+-Other medicinal products fo treat diabetes mellitus (such as insulin or metformin).
+Medicinal products to treat pain and inflammation (phenylbutazone, azopropazone, oxyphenbutazone, aspirin-like medicines).
+Medicines to treat urinary infections (such as some long acting sulfonamides).
+Medicines to treat urinary infections (such as some long acting sulfonamides).
+Medicineal products to treat bacterial and fungal infections (tetracyclines, chloramphenicol, fluconazole, miconazole, quinolones, clarithromycein).
+Medicinal products to inhibit blood clotting (coumarin derivatives such as warfarin).
+Medicinal products used for male sex hormone replacement therapy.
+Medicinal products lowering high cholesterol level (fibrates).
+Medicineal products lowering high chole pressure (ACE inhibitors).
+Medicines called anti-arthythmic agents used to control abnormal heart beat (disopyramide).

-- Medicines to inhibit blood clotting (coumarin derivatives such as warfarin) - Medicines supporting muscle build up (anabolics) Medicines used for male sex hormone replacement - Medicines to treat depression (fluoxetine, MAOinhibitors) - · Medicines lowering high cholesterol level (fibrates) - Medicines lowering high blood pressure (ACE inhibitors) Medicines called anti-arrhythmic agents used to control abnormal heart beat (disopyramide) - Medicines to treat gout (allopurinol, probenecid, sulfinpyrazone) - Medicines to treat cancer (cyclophosphamide, ifosfamide, trofosfamide) - Medicines used to reduce weight (fenfluramine) - Medicines to increase circulation when given in a high - dose intravenous infusion (pentoxifylline)
+Medicinal products to treat gout (allopurinol, probenecid, sulfinpyrazone), Medicinal products to treat cancer (cyclophosphamide, ifosfamide, trofosfamide).
+Medicinal products to treat cancer (cyclophosphamide, ifosfamide, trofosfamide).
+Medicinal products used to reduce weight (fenfluramine).
+Medicinal products to recase circulation when given in a high dose intravenous infusion (pentoxifylline).

-Medicines to treat nasal allergies such as hay fever (tritoqualine) - Medicines called sympatholytics to treat high blood pressure, heart failure, or prostate symptoms
+Medicinal products to treat nasal allergies such as hay fever (tritoqualine).
+Medicinal products called sympatholytics to treat high blood pressure, heart failure, or prostate symptoms

 The following medicines may decrease the blood sugar lowering effect of Amaryl.
-This can lead to a risk of hyperglycaemia (high blood sugar level):

-- Medicines containing female sex hormones (oestrogens, - progestogens)

-Medicines supporting urine production (thiazide diuretics) - Medicines used to stimulate the thyroid gland (such as levothyroxine) - Medicines to treat allergies and inflammation (glucocorticoids) - (glucocorticoids) Medicines to treat severe mental disorders (chlorpromazine and other phenothiazine derivatives) - Medicines used to raise heart beat, to treat asthma or nasal congestion, coughs and colds, used to reduce weight, or used in life-threatening emergencies (adrenaline and sympathomimetics) - Medicines to treat high cholesterol level (nicotinic acid) Medicines to treat constipation when they are used long term (laxatives) - Medicines to treat seizures (phenytoin) - Medicines to treat nervousness and sleep problems (barbiturates) - Medicines to treat increased pressure in the eye (azetazolamide) - Medicines to treat high blood pressure or low blood sugar (diazoxide) - Medicines to treat infections, tuberculosis (rifampicine) Medicines to treat severe low blood sugar levels (glucagon)
+This and colds, used to reduce weight, or used in life-threatening emergencies (adrenaline and sympathomimetics). •Medicinal products to treat high cholesterol level (nicotinic acid).

+The network is not when the start was a st

+•Medicinal products to treat severe mental disorders (chlorpromazine and other phenothiazine derivatives). •Medicinal products used to raise heart beat, to treat asthma or nasal congestion, coughs

+·Medicinal products to treat constipation when they are used long term(laxatives).
+Medicinal products to treat seizures (phenytoin).
+Medicinal products to treat nervousness and sleep problems (barbiturates)

+Medicinal products to treat increased pressure in the eye (azetazolamide).
+Medicinal products to treat high blood pressure or lowering blood sugar (diazoxide).
+Medicinal products to treat infections, tuberculosis (rifampicine).

+Medicinal products to treat severe low blood sugar levels (glucagon).
-The following medicines can increase or decrease the blood sugar lowering effect of Amaryl:

-Medicines to treat stomach ulcers (called H2 antagonists)
+The following medicines can increase or decrease the blood sugar lowering effect of Amaryl: •Medicinal products to treat stomach ulcers (called H2 antagonists).

-Medicines to treat high blood pressure or heart failure such as beta-blockers, clonidine, guanethidine and reserpine.
-These can also hide the signs of hypoglycaemia, so special care is needed when taking these medicines
+Medicinal products to treat significant infers (cancer h2 antagonists); Medicinal products to treat high blood pressure or heart failure such as beta-blockers, clonidine, guanethidme and reserpine.
+These can also hide the signs of hypoglycaemia, so special care is needed when taking these medicines.

-Amaryl may either increase or weaken the effects of the following medicines:

-Medicines inhibiting blood clotting (coumarin derivatives such as warfarin)
+Amaryl may either increase or weaken the effects of the following medicines: •Medicinal products inhibiting blood clotting (coumarin derivatives such as warfarin).